Last Updated on

 The Kaduna National Museum has one of the most awesome archaeological inscriptions you can find.
-It has a collection of beautiful artworks, and these artefacts have the power to drive your way back into the days of old.
+It has a collection of beautiful artworks, and these artifacts have the power to drive your way back into the days of old.

 Trappco Ranch and Resort

-Found about 24 km from Kaduna town and adjacent the local airport.
+Found about 24 km from Kaduna town and adjacent to the local airport.
 Trappco Ranch features 3 sections.
-The 3 sections cover hospitality, agriculture and tourism.
+The 3 sections cover hospitality, agriculture, and tourism.
 Visitors can enjoy food and beverages, horse riding, poultry, pilot farming, quad bike riding, polo, golf, volleyball, football, and basketball.
 There are also activities for children.

 The exclusive villa includes a guest tower of 4 rooms (‘dungeons’), a central building with an authentic knights’ hall and a master suite (landlord’s residence) as well as a dragon tower.

 Kaduna city is large enough to accommodate visitors ranging from those on official assignments to vacationers and budget travelers.